DDoS/Golite/README.md

 The problem is with compiling the LLVM IR that the `codegen` command outputs.
 It is not compatible between the two versions.
 Fortunately, since we provide the 3.9.1 binaries, we can use those instead.

 We provide an `compile.sh` script, which can input LLVM IR in text or bitcode form, and output an executable.
 It takes care of linking with the runtime.
+The script is rather simple, it only takes one argument (the file path) and output the executable in the same directory, but with the `.out` extension.

 Alternatively, you can use the `compile` command to go from a Golite source file straight to an executable.
 But since the `run.sh` script uses the codegen command, you will have to modify it.
 All that needs to be changed is the `GOLITE_CMD` variable.
+Since the script is automatically generated, modifications will be lost on rebuild.